 Katherine engages community as a Creative, a relationship builder and a systems thinker.
 She offers her identity as an artist and her ethnic heritage as indigenous Sami of northern Scandinavia to activate her work with three core values: Compassion, Creativity, Collaboration.
 As a licensed Right-Brain Business Plan Facilitator, Katherine coaches businesses with simple strategies to turn creative ideas into profitable endeavors.
-She leads a monthly professional development group: Creative Cohort, which helps creatives, artists and innovators to find their voice in business.
+She serves as Development Director of Music Conservatory of Sandpoint, a nonprofit dedicated to inspiring excellence in the arts.

 Katherine coordinates events, such as the annual Northwest Yoga Feast, serving as event coordinator, performer, promoter, workshop facilitator, ceremonialist, dancer and (in the above video) digital video production narrator.